xyou365/AutoRclone/Readme.md

 Add the group address `sa@yourdomain.com` to your source Team Drive (tdsrc) and destination Team Drive (tddst).

-If you are not Gsuite admin or do not care about the member limitation of Team Drive, just use script of `folderclone` to add `sa` accounts into Team Drive.
+If you are not Gsuite admin or do not care about the member limitation of Team Drive, just use script of `folderclone` to add service accounts directly into Team Drive.

 Enable the Drive API in [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python) and save the `credentials.json` into project root path if you have not done it in **Step 2**.